 If you’ve identified an ocular condition that may benefit from private ophthalmology assessment or surgery, you can refer directly.
 Common referral reasons include:

-Reduced acuity, glare, night driving issues or reduced contrast.
+- Cataract: reduced acuity, glare, night driving issues or reduced contrast.
 Refer for diagnosis confirmation, lens discussion and surgical planning.
+See cataract surgery.

-Eyelid problems such as ptosis, entropion/ectropion, lid lesions, watery eyes or periocular concerns needing specialist review.
+- Oculoplastics: eyelid problems such as ptosis, entropion/ectropion, lid lesions, watery eyes or periocular concerns needing specialist review.
+See oculoplastics.

 Not sure?
 Refer for an assessment and we’ll advise on suitability, likely timelines, and what outcomes your patient can reasonably expect.